martinsumner/riak_kv/docs/OtherAPI.md

 - `none`; do not use node worker pools.
   - aae_folds and other operational work will be fairly scheduled by the erlang scheduler alongside other activity.
+  - the folds will share the `vnode_worker_pool` used by folds for the Query API.
 - `single`; use a single pool of work for all operational work.
   - This means the whole bandwidth for operational work can be consumed by any operational work.
   - No segmentation, so one set of jobs may prevent other work from finding available capacity.
 - `dscp`; divides pools up into categories based on the network pooling strategy of differentiated services.
   - There is no Expedited Forwarding queue, this is assumed to be the `vnode_worker_pool`.
   - There are four Assured Forwarding queues: AF1 (cached tree rebuilds, hot backups); AF2 (legacy key-listing); AF3 (AAE folds); AF4 (AAE folds).
-  - There is a single Best Endeavours queue, this is used for the rebuild of parallel aae store rebuilds.
+  - There is a single Best Endeavours queue, this is used only for parallel aae store rebuilds.

 When queueing items via a fold (e.g. `repl_keys_range`, `repair_keys_range`, `find_tombs` and `reap_tombs`), if a smaller node worker pool is used, then items will be added to the queue in batches by vnode.
 When items are dequeued, this may result in phases of concentrated activity on particular preflists.